 Sid Berger has been a positive influence on the book collecting world for many decades.
 His expertise ranges from the micro (his paper collection for example) to the macro (the vast language of old and rare books in all its forms) and is painstaking, accurate, well presented, and up-to-date.
 The second edition greatly enlarges and improves the first and will be the standard to which all collectors, librarians, and booksellers should adhere.

 As Mark Twain observed, there is a world of difference between 'the almost right word and the right word.'
 In this enlarged edition, Professor Berger gives us the right word for every possible term related to books.
 Going far beyond Carter’s ABC, he has produced a true Booktionary, defining thousands of terms related to the making, getting, keeping, trading, and loving of books.
 The whole history of books and printing, bookselling and collecting, librarianship, and much more is in this immensely useful resource.
 Berger’s definitions, so wonderfully precise and clear, give us the confidence to speak intelligently about books—always using just the right word.

-6/9/22, Choice: This book was included in a roundup of forthcoming library and information science titles.
+6/9/22, Choice Reviews: This book was included in a roundup of forthcoming library and information science titles.

 11/10/22, Choice Reviews: This book was highlighted in a roundup of forthcoming reference titles.